clesssalvein/zfs-volume-replication/README.md

 # Description
-Simple Shell script to replicate ZFS Volumes using their snapshots.
+Simple Shell script for incremental replicate ZFS Volumes using their snapshots.

 # Usage